Frequently Asked Questions

 What time does the Box Office and Will Call open?

 The Casa del Prado Box Office and Will Call opens 1 hour prior to each performance.
+Tickets may be picked-up at Will Call under the name they were purchased under without proof of identification.

 How early should I arrive?

 Theater doors open roughly 30 minutes before show time, and we suggest arriving at the theater no later than 15 minutes prior to show time.
 Balboa Park is a popular, busy location, especially during weekends and holidays, so be sure to allot at least an additional 30 minutes to find parking and walk to the theater when attending a performance.
+Please click here for more information about parking and how to get to Balboa Park.

 Can I digitally record or photograph the performance?